-- (a) the holder fails to maintain the required prescribed level of investment in developed real estate in the Islands; or - (b) in the opinion of the Director of WORC, any of the matters referred to in section 51(1)(a) to (j) applies to the holder or his or dependants. - 46.
-The holder of a Residency Certificate for Persons of Independent Means or the holder of a Residency Certificate for Retirees acquired under the Immigration Law, 2003 may, at the discretion of the Director of WORC, have the right to reside in the Islands revoked if -
+- 45. The holder of a Certificate of Permanent Residence for Persons of Independent Means or a Certificate of Permanent Residence for Dependants of Persons of Independent Means may, at the discretion of the Director of WORC, have that person's right to reside in the Islands revoked if - (a) the holder fails to maintain the required prescribed level of investment in developed real estate in the Islands; or - (b) in the opinion of the Director of WORC, any of the matters referred to in section 51(1)(a) to (j) applies to the holder or that person's dependants.